wcaleb/rebel-constitution/csa-constitution.md

 accordingly until the disability be removed or a President shall be elected.

 (9).
-The President shall, at stated times, receive for his services a compensation, which shall neither be increased nor diminished during the period for which he shall have been elected, and he shall not receive within that period any other emolument from the Confederate States, or any of them.
+The President shall, at stated times, receive for his services, a compensation, which shall neither be increased nor diminished during the period for which he shall have been elected, and he shall not receive within that period any other emolument from the Confederate States, or any of them.

 (10).
-Before he enters on the execution of his office he shall take the following oath or affirmation:
+Before he enters on the execution of his office, he shall take the following oath or affirmation:

-"I do solemnly swear (or affirm) that I will faithfully execute the office of President of the Confederate States, and will to the best of my ability, preserve, protect, and defend the constitution thereof."
+"I do solemnly swear (or affirm) that I will faithfully execute the office of President of the Confederate States, and will to the best of my ability, preserve, protect and defend the Constitution thereof."

 ### Section 2